hk-coursera/data-cleaning-assignment/CodeBook.md

 ###Notes:

+* 'SubjectId' is number of one of 30 subjects that performed activities ([1,30]).
+* 'Activity' is one of six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) performed wearing a smartphone.
-* Features are normalized and bounded within [-1,1].
+* Other variables are normalized and bounded within [-1,1].

 ###The complete list of variables: